Elbow Fracture Open Reduction and Internal Fixation

 If you fracture your elbow, you might need ORIF to bring your bones back into place

-Internal fixation refers to the method of physically reconnecting the bones.
-This might involve special
+Internal fixation refers to the method of reconnecting the bones.
+This might be done

-screws, plates, wires, or nails that the surgeon places inside the bones to fix them
+with special screws, plates, wires, or nails that the surgeon places inside the bones

-in the correct place.
+to fix them in the correct place.
 This prevents the bones from healing abnormally.
-The entire

 Why might I need an elbow fracture open reduction and internal fixation?